Rubies On The Lawn

 August 17th, 2008

 I grew up in Southern California.
 But, I’ve never been surfing, not even once.
 There’s a lot more to Southern California than just the “surfing/beach party” impression that many people have of it.
 My family moved to Lancaster, a small town in the Mojave Desert, when I was about three or four.
-It’s less than a ninety-minute drive from Lancaster to the golden beaches of Santa Monica, Venice or even … [more]
+It’s less than a ninety-minute drive from Lancaster to the golden beaches of Santa Monica, Venice or even Malibu.
+But in almost every way possible it seemed like a million miles away to a kid growing up there … [more]

 Detours